 Since I’m an independent IT consultant, the free time that I spend on blogging, reviewing technologies and assisting to conferences is not compensated by my employer or anyone else.
 The cost of hosting this website and providing adequate responsiveness and best-in-class hosting is fully covered by my own personal money.
 After careful thought I decided not to offer ads on this website for a variety of reasons (including reducing clutter on articles).

-I may be commissioned by vendors or companies to create commercial content, such content will be hosted with priority on a vendor’s blog or on any relevant website / portal.
-If such content was to be published on my own blog, there will be a clear warning/disclaimer at the beginning of the post, to make sure the reader is not falsely led.
+I may be commissioned by vendors or companies to create commercial content, such content will be hosted on a vendor’s blog or on any relevant website / portal.
 Such content may be promoted on my Twitter stream and is likely to be referenced under the Articles & Press section of this website, but not posted on this blog.

 Comments and Moderation

 This blog and its content is created and authored solely by me; is the result of my ideas, vision and reflections on the world of IT.
 You may or may not agree with me, but this is my territory and if you disagree, I prefer courteous and valid argumentation instead of rubbish/pointless comments.
 The disclosure above should already explain that I do not do paid articles, and if I was to do so, this would be disclosed.